Code Modules

 Note

-model() finds the file in app/Models/ when there is a class with the same shortname, even if you specify a fully qualified class name like model(\Acme\Blog\Model\PostModel::class).
-This is because model() is a wrapper for the Factories class which uses preferApp by default.
-See Loading Classes for more information.
+Prior to v4.4.0, model() finds the file in app/Models/ when there is a class with the same shortname, even if you specify a fully qualified class name like model(\Acme\Blog\Model\PostModel::class).
+See the Note in Passing Fully Qualified Classname for more information.

 Views